How to structure B2B marketing team?

 What should the first marketing hire focus on?

-The first marketing hire needs to be a generalist demand generation marketer who can execute paid campaigns, nurture programs, and basic content creation.
-This person needs both thinking and execution capabilities because they'll operate without support infrastructure.
+Your first hire needs to be a generalist demand generation marketer, someone who can execute paid campaigns, nurture programs, and basic content creation without waiting for a team to support them.
+Thinking and execution both have to live in that one person, because there is no support infrastructure yet.
 Companies that hire specialists first create execution gaps that kill pipeline generation.

 How do I structure a 2-3 person marketing team?

-A three-person marketing team includes a demand generation lead, a content marketer, and a marketing operations specialist.
+Three roles, clean ownership.
+A demand generation lead, a content marketer, and a marketing operations specialist together provide complete function coverage without role overlap.
 The demand gen lead owns campaign planning and execution, content handles expertise and sales enablement, and ops manages tech stack and data quality.
-This structure provides complete function coverage without role overlap.

 When do I need to add specialized roles like product marketing or field marketing?

 Add product marketing when you have multiple products or complex technical solutions requiring dedicated positioning.
-Add field marketing when you run two or more regions with dedicated AEs or event-heavy GTM approaches.
+Field marketing earns its own seat when you're running two or more regions with dedicated AEs or an event-heavy GTM approach, because at that point program ownership spread across existing roles starts to break down.
 Both roles become essential around growth stage but can be covered as program ownership by generalists until dedicated headcount is justified.

 How do I structure marketing for a global or multi-regional company?

 Global marketing teams need centralized planning and localized execution through a hub-and-spoke model.
-Global teams own brand, operations, and content direction while regional teams handle field marketing, local partnerships, and cultural adaptation.
-Each region needs at least one dedicated marketer who understands local buying behaviors and competitive dynamics.
+Central teams own brand, operations, and content direction while regional teams handle field marketing, local partnerships, and cultural adaptation, and each region needs at least one dedicated marketer who understands local buying behaviors and competitive dynamics well enough to push back on central direction when it does not translate.

 Marketing Operations